Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-05.md

 ## Learning Objectives

-- Display data on mobile
+- Display data on mobile (lots of data on a small screen)
 - Differentiate list view and scrollview and their use cases
 - Use a FlatList

 ## ScrollView vs ListView

-Mobile screens are small you'll always be scrollings.
+Mobile screens are small you'll always be scrolling.
 There are two ways to handle scrolling.

 - Scrolling a **small** amount of content
 - Scrolling a **large** amount of content

 **tl;dr** For a small amount of content use a ScrollView.
-For a large amount of content use a ListView.
-This is obviously an oversimplified solution but it describes the situation well enough.
+For a large amount of content use a ListView or Flatlist.

 ScrollView scrolls things when the things take up more space than the ScrollView displays.
-Yeah that's what you expected.

 Why is there a ListView and why would you use one?